 The Statistical Council is composed of 13 members: representatives from Statistics Estonia, Eesti Pank and the Data Protection Inspectorate, as well as ten members from among the representatives of users and respondents and from among experts.
 The selection of experts appointed to the Statistical Council is based on the principle that the domains of statistics, demography, social sphere, environment, economy and agriculture are represented.
 The work of the Statistical Council is managed by the Chairman.
 The members of the Statistical Council are appointed for a term of four years.
-The current membership of the Statistical Council was given powers on 15.01.2015.

 The Statistical Council submits to the Government of the Republic an annual report on the Statistical Council’s activities for a calendar year by 30 April of the following year.
 The annual report is submitted to the Government of the Republic through the Minister of Finance.

 The Statistical Council’s Rules of Procedure are established by the Government of the Republic.
 The meetings of the Statistical Council are held at least once per three months.
 The minutes of the meetings are made public.